 Once we have the skills to deal with them then we can begin to experience happiness more often.
-I have noticed that the things that take away happiness comes from inside of us rather than circumstances outside of us.
-I want to just share some thought on how we might live a happier life.
+I have noticed that the things that take away happiness come from the inside of us rather than circumstances outside of us.
+I want to just share some thoughts on how we might live a happier life.

 Take time to appreciate your surroundings